DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 If you’re not sure whether you'll be teaching in inner, outer or the fringe of London, talk to your school.

-## Career progression

-There are different ways to progress and increase your teaching salary.

-For example, you can move into a more senior role, or take on additional responsibilities that help your school.

 ### Upper pay range for teachers

 If you take on extra responsibilities, like being a head of department, you can be put onto the upper pay range for teachers.